Tree Talk| 5 min read

 Learn about our new kelp planting projects and their positive impacts on our ocean and the planet.

-Beginning with seaforestation in the cold coastal waters off Vancouver Island, Canada, we’re now protecting our unseen forests, leveraging revolutionary technology to launch underwater reforestation initiatives that bring the benefits of tree planting to the oceans.
+Starting with seaforestation in the cold coastal waters off Vancouver Island, Canada, we’re taking steps to protect vital underwater forests.
+We’re using revolutionary technology to initiate these underwater reforestation projects, extending the benefits of tree planting to our oceans.

 The Goal

-By undertaking this exciting five-year project, we will:
+By embarking on this ambitious five-year project, we aim to:

-• Restore, cultivate and protect at least 5,000 hectares of kelp and the biodiversity it supports
+• Restore, cultivate, and protect at least 5,000 hectares of kelp along with the biodiversity it nurtures.

-• Sequester large amounts of carbon (5,000 ha would offset the annual CO2 emissions of 3,049 New Yorkers)
+• Sequester substantial amounts of carbon.
+For perspective, 5,000 ha can offset the yearly CO2 emissions comparable to 3,049 New Yorkers.

-• Support the livelihoods of Indigenous and coastal communities and provide adaptations to cope with the impacts of climate change
+• Support the livelihoods of Indigenous and coastal communities and offer strategies to mitigate the effects of climate change.

 Why Kelp?

-Kelp is among the largest types of seaweed in the world.
-It thrives in cold, shallow and nutrient-rich waters close to the shore in the Pacific, Atlantic, and Arctic Oceans.
-Kelp grows in dense groupings similar to forests on land, producing oxygen, absorbing large amounts of carbon dioxide and filtering excess nutrients from the water.
+Kelp ranks among the largest seaweeds in the world, flourishing in cold, shallow, nutrient-rich waters close to shores in the Pacific, Atlantic, and Arctic Oceans.
+These marine plants grow in dense clusters akin to terrestrial forests, producing oxygen, absorbing vast amounts of carbon dioxide, and filtering surplus nutrients from the surrounding water.

 Supports Biodiversity

 • Kelp forests offer a continuous food supply and foster ideal habitats, creating one of the ocean’s most diverse ecosystems.
-Kelp beds provide a protective shelter for seabirds and marine mammals from predators and harsh weather conditions and create a secure nursery for an array of fish species.
+Kelp beds provide a protective shelter for seabirds and marine mammals from predators and harsh weather conditions, and they create a secure nursery for an array of fish species.

 • FUN FACT: Sea otters wrap themselves in kelp to ensure they don’t float away while sleeping.